dapr/cli/README.md

 $ actions init --kubernetes
 ⌛  Making the jump to hyperspace...
 ▇   Deploying the Actions Operator to your cluster...
 ✅  Success!
 Actions is up and running.
-To verify, run 'kubectl get pods -n actions-system' in your terminal
+To verify, run 'kubectl get pods' in your terminal
 ```

 *Note: The init command will install the latest stable version of Actions on your cluster.
 For more advanced use cases, please use our [Helm Chart](https://github.com/actionscore/actions/tree/master/charts/actions-operator).*